Text Size: A A A

 Yes.
 Any group health plan coverage obtained through your employment or employment of your spouse or partner is acceptable “other group health coverage” for purposes of enrollment in the stand-alone MRP Plan, provided that you submit the required proof of other coverage and certify that the other coverage meets the ACA’s minimum value standard.
 You can check with your Plan Sponsor (typically your employer) or the insurance carrier whether the other coverage meets the minimum value standard.
 All benefit funds and insurance companies are required to issue SBCs (Summary of Benefits and Coverage) that indicate whether the plan of benefits meets the minimum value standard pursuant to the ACA’s requirements.
 The SBC will indicate that at the top of the form.

-If coverage is cheaper on the Marketplace, can I waive my current coverage and purchase coverage on the Marketplace?
+Can I waive Plan coverage and buy coverage on the Marketplace?

-If you lose coverage under Plans A, C-1, C-2, or C-3, you will be offered COBRA (self-pay continuation coverage).
-You have the right to purchase COBRA continuation coverage through the National Health & Welfare Fund until you re-qualify for coverage through employer contributions.
+If you lose coverage under Plan A, C1, C2, C3, C4 or Triple S, you, or our dependent, will be offered COBRA (self-pay continuation coverage).
+You have the right to purchase COBRA continuation coverage through the National Health & Welfare Fund until you re-qualify for coverage through employer contributions, qualify for another group health coverage plan or exhaust the time limit for continuation.
 Instead of electing and paying for COBRA coverage, you may wish to obtain coverage through the Health Insurance Marketplace.
-With either COBRA or Marketplace coverage, you should avoid a tax penalty for being uninsured.
+With either COBRA or Marketplace coverage, you may avoid a tax penalty for being uninsured.
+Check with your personal tax advisor to be certain.

 How long can I be without coverage before a tax penalty for being uninsured is imposed?